 About Us

-Back in Spain a year later we set up an English language teaching business in the village of Miraflores de la Sierra near Madrid which Kirsty ran while I got a job in the Business Studies department of San Pablo CEU University in Moncloa.
+Back in Spain a year later we set up an English language teaching business in the village of Miraflores de la Sierra near Madrid which Kirsty ran whilst I got a job in the Business Studies department of San Pablo CEU University in Moncloa.

 After much preparation in a pre-internet world our first customers arrived in 1996 when we began offering our football weekends in Madrid.
 This soon expanded to include FC Barcelona after I met a young entrepreneur from Barcelona who we’ve continued to work with to this day.
+In 1998 the Spanish Fiestas website was born.
+Little did I know that it would become central to my working life for the next 25 years.

 Spanish Fiestas Goes Full Time